-To make the tastiest homemade meatballs combine the ground beef, pork, and veal in a large bowl with onion powder, garlic powder, 1 egg, and some dried oregano.
+To make the tastiest homemade meatballs, combine the ground beef, pork, and veal in a large bowl with onion powder, garlic powder, 1 egg, and some dried oregano.
 Also, make sure to grate in 1/4 cup of pecorino romano cheese and a shake of red pepper flakes.
-Here’s the key: soak 1 cup of good quality bread chunks in a bowl of milk for 5 minutes, make sure to cut away the crust before that.
+Here’s the key: soak 1 cup of good quality bread chunks in a bowl of milk for 5 minutes and make sure to cut away the crust before that.
 Meatballs can tend to be dense, so they need some filler to help lighten up the texture.
-Instead of using nasty dry breadcrumbs from a can, just use some leftover bread, the texture is way better.
+Instead of using nasty dry breadcrumbs from a can, just use some leftover bread.
+The texture is way better.

 Can I Make Meatballs Without Breadcrumbs?

-Serve the meatballs with some sauce, grate over some cheese, fresh herbs, and a drizzle of good extra virgin olive oil.
-I love the extra virgin from the Olive Oil Club I belong to, they deliver some of the best extra virgin olive oil to your door and they gave me a promo code to share with you guys, you can get 1 bottle for $1, that’s an amazing deal!
+Serve the meatballs with some sauce and grate over some cheese, fresh herbs, and a drizzle of good extra virgin olive oil.
+I love the extra virgin from the Olive Oil Club I belong to.
+They deliver some of the best extra virgin olive oil to your door and they gave me a promo code to share with you guys.
+You can get 1 bottle for $1.
+That’s an amazing deal!

 How To Cook Meatballs In Sauce

 The best way to cook homemade meatballs in sauce is to first sear both sides of the meatballs in a hot pan with olive oil and then transfer them to a pot of sauce to simmer for 20 minutes.
 This will help form a flavorful crust on the meatballs.
 You can also bake a tray of meatballs in a 400 degree F oven for 15 minutes and then transfer them to a pot of marinara sauce to finish cooking for another 15 minutes.